ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 Here are some examples of common vulnerabilities:
 - Insufficient input validation or insecure handling of file paths can lead to unauthorized access
 - Insecure code and command injection into the app
-- remote code execution due to deserialization of untrusted code
+- Remote code execution due to deserialization of untrusted code
 - Disclose sensitive information due to weak exception handling

 Vulnerability sources